oliverychen/oliverychen.github.io/pages/personal/index.md

 ## Wine

-I enjoy collecting and studying red wine, especially when combined with some captivating conversation with my friends.
+I enjoy studying red wine, especially when combined with some captivating conversation with my friends.

 <br />
 ---